MoAngwenyi/PorfolioProjects/UnityCare Medical Center Analytics Report/README.md

 This dashboard is designed to look into:

 - Patient admissions
-- Gender ad Age distribution
+- Gender and Age distribution
 - Treatment costs
 - Diagnosis trends
 - Clinical outcomes (e.g., recovery vs. mortality)

 ## Category 1: Patient Admissions Overview

+- What's the total cost of treatment.
-- How many patients were admitted over time (monthly/weekly)?
+- How many patients were admitted in total and over time i.e.(daily/monthly)?
 - What are the most common departments for admissions?
 - What’s the admission numbers by gender?

 ## Category 2: Treatment Costs & Diagnosis Breakdown

-- What is the average treatment cost per department?
+- What is the total treatment cost per department?
 - Are certain departments more expensive to treat in?
-- What’s the cost distribution by patient age or gender?P
+- What’s the cost distribution by patient age or gender?
 - How many patients were admitted over time (monthly/weekly)?
 - What’s the age and gender distribution of admitted patients?